ibm-telemetry/telemetry-js/README.md

 environment (GitHub actions, Travis CI, etc.).

-During a build or any other CI operation that installs package dependencies (`npm install`, `yarn install`, ...), IBM telemetry will run as a silent process in the background and perform data collection.
+During a build or any other CI operation that installs package dependencies (`npm install`, `yarn install`, ...), IBM telemetry will run as a background process and perform data collection.

-### Opt-out mechanism
+### Opting out of IBM Telemetry data collection

 IBM Telemetry will collect metric data for instrumented packages by default.
-If your project is installing an IBM Telemetry-instrumented package and you wish to opt-out of metric collection, set an environment variable of `IBM_TELEMETRY_DISABLED='true'`.
+If your project is installing an IBM Telemetry-instrumented package and you want to opt-out of metric collection, set an environment variable of `IBM_TELEMETRY_DISABLED='true'`.
 This will prevent **any and all** data from being collected in your project.

-### Anonymization
+### Anonymizing / de-identifying

-All sensitive data is hashed using the SHA-256 cryptographic function, meaning an instrumented package owner can query for specific known names/values but can never recover original values from the stored data in the database.
+When data is to be de-identified, it is hashed using the SHA-256 cryptographic function, meaning an instrumented package owner can query for specific known names/values but can never recover original values from the stored data in the database.

+When data is to be anonymized, it is redacted/substituted in a way where its original value can never be recovered, and there is no meaningful way to query the data to ascertain its value.

+As a general philosophy, we favor anonymizing fields over de-identifying them.

-## Onboarding a package onto IBM Telemetry
+## Onboarding a package to IBM Telemetry

 ### Getting started